 The specification will support simultaneous remote operation over one or more aggregated (adjacent or non-adjacent) subchannels of bandwidth as low as 5 kHz.

-The specification will support base station operation over any one or more sub-channel.
-The base station may support aggregation of multiple subchannels such that the total bandwidth in the sector is at least 100 KHz.
+The specification will support base station operation over any one or more sub-channels.
+The base station may support aggregation of multiple subchannels such that the total bandwidth in the sector is is not limited to 100 KHz.

+Duplexing Requirements

+The standard will support both TDD and FDD

+TDD will be used in unpaired spectrum.
+TDD may be used in paired spectrum if allowed by the applicable regulation authority.
+A highly asymmetrical or reverse asymmetrical DL:UL ratio (e.g., 1:10 to 10:1) should be supported.

+HD-FDD or FDD will be used in paired spectrum if TDD is not allowed.
+HD-FDD will use the same framing as in TDD.

+Framing requirement for FDD mode: TBD

 TDD Frame Configuration